 Because those high-paying freelance writer jobs you lay awake dreaming about?
 Companies don’t hand them to just anyone.

-- Realize the importance of SEO (and can create SEO content with both readers and Google in mind);
+- Realize the importance of SEO (search engine optimization) and can create SEO content with both readers and Google in mind;

 - Understand the importance of proofreading and submitting error-free work;